Rule For Reflection Over X Axis

 [ 0 -1 ]

 Multiplying this matrix by the coordinate vector of a point will produce the coordinates of the reflected point.
-For example, reflecting the point (x, y) would involve the following matrix multiplication:
+Here's one way to look at it: reflecting the point (x, y) would involve the following matrix multiplication:

 [ 1 0 ] [ x ] = [ x ]